aintnorest/wargame/scenarios.md

 ## Pre-Game Setup

+### 0. Matchmaking
+  **Conflict** rules should support many play variations.
+The goal is to ensure no matter how many people showed up to play that everyone gets to play.
+This means games might be 1v1v1 or 2v1 or other combinations.

 ### 1. Team Creation
 - Players create teams using a point-buy system
 - Each character has an assigned point cost